Reinstatement and renovation work –

 Reinstatement may include but is not limited to, and taking into account where it is relevant, returning the following to its former condition, by –

-The former RV Act is silent on the matter whether reinstatement work relates to both the interior and exterior of the unit.
-However, it is usually accepted that reinstatement, relates to only the interior, unless there is accelerated wear and tear, or damage to the exterior of the unit, by the resident – for example, the garage door.
+Reinstatement relates to only the interior unless there is accelerated wear and tear, or damage to the exterior of the unit causes by the resident – for example, the garage door has been dented by a resident or a guests vehicle.

 How is necessary reinstatement work decided?